Gonzalez-J/osticket-prereqs/README.md

 Enable IIS (Internet Information Services) in Windows with CGI

 World wide web services,  Application,  Development then  Features CGI

+Now that you are connected to your VM you will have to enable IIS.
+Simply access the control panel then select uninstall a program.
+Off to the left select "Turn windows features on/off".
+A list will appear then you will enable Internet Information Services.
 <p>
 <img src="https://i.imgur.com/fEpRYpq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>